Part One Filming reenactment

 Subtitles: “Behold, the bridegroom cometh.
 Go ye out to meet him.
-Give us of your oil.
+Give us your oil.
 Our lamps are gone out.
 Not so, lest there be not enough.
 Go to them that sell and buy for yourself.
 Lord, Lord open unto us.
 Verily I say unto you I know you not.”

-When Jesus was traveling through Galilee with his disciples there was one burning question which was the subject of constant discussion.
+When Jesus was traveling through Galilee with his disciples there was one burning question that was the subject of constant discussion.
 What was it that made a man worthy of entering the Kingdom of Heaven?
 It was on one of these occasions that a rich young man came to seek him out with a similar question on his lips.

 Subtitle: “Good master, what shall I do that I may have eternal life?
-Jesus told that first and most important consideration was that he observed the ten commandments.
+Jesus told that the first and most important consideration was that he observed the ten commandments.
 All these things have I kept.
 What lack I yet?”

-Jesus then told him he should sell his possessions and give to the poor.
+Jesus then told him he should sell his possessions and give them to the poor.
 Only thus could he lay out treasure in Heaven.

 Subtitle: “I have great possessions”.